Are you ready to start drawing up your Algarve itinerary and have a spectacular time in Portugal?

 - Day 3 – Lagos: Old Town and its famous beaches

-On this Algarve 3-day itinerary you will base yourself in city of Albufeira, but if you prefer you can choose Lagos instead.
+On these 3 days in Algarve, you will base yourself in the city of Albufeira, but if you prefer you can choose Lagos instead.

 Albufeira, a former fishing village, is now the largest resort town in the Algarve and during the summer holidays, the population grows to around 300,000 residents.